DataDog/integrations-core/weblogic/tests/README.md

 Now, you should be able to use `ddev` to start the weblogic E2E.

 Detailed Instructions for using the Oracle Container Registry are located [here](https://docs.oracle.com/en/operating-systems/oracle-linux/docker/docker-registry.html#docker-ocr-login).

+## Accessing the Admin Console UI

+1. Navigate to http://localhost:7001/console in your browser
+2. Login credentials are located [here](./compose/weblogic/properties/docker-build/domain_security.properties).